randikabanura/BDAT_assignment/README.md

 --iterations 1
 ```

+## Comparison

+See the below table for details on time consumption with queries and iterations.

+![HiveQL vs Spark-SQL Performance Comparison Table]

 ## Presentation and Demo

 Can check out the presentation on Mapreduce vs Spark and how each task is executed with the following video.